 Under the state’s injury laws, Florida victims may be awarded payment for their medical bills as part of their economic losses.
 However, this isn't what is meant by “pain and suffering.”

-Pain and suffering is the legal term for an additional amount of damages that are paid on top of medical costs and disability losses, and it's up to a jury how much should be awarded in each case.
+Pain and suffering is the legal term for an additional amount of damages that are paid on top of medical and disability costs, and it's up to a jury to decide how much should be awarded in each case.

 When Can Florida Victims Be Compensated for Pain and Suffering?

 Under Florida law, victims who seek pain and suffering damages in car accident cases must meet the state’s “injury threshold.”
-Simply put, a car accident injury victim in Florida cannot sue for pain and suffering damages unless the crash has resulted in one or more of the following:
+Simply put, in Florida, if you have been in a car accident, you cannot sue for pain and suffering damages unless the crash has resulted in one or more of the following: